MonicaG/algorithms/data_structures/trees/README.md

 - The right descendants must only contain values that are greater than the node

 <a title="No machine-readable author provided.
 Dcoetzee assumed (based on copyright claims)., Public domain, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Binary_search_tree.svg"><img width="256" alt="Binary search tree" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg/256px-Binary_search_tree.svg.png"></a>

+## Trie
+- A kind of tree that is good for text-based features such as autocomplete
+- It is **NOT** a binary tree.
+It can have multiple child nodes.
+-